The MGA advocacy team is here to ensure that your rights are upheld if you are accused of academic, research and/or general misconduct.

 How can I avoid misconduct?

-To avoid allegations of academic or research misconduct, we encourage you to complete all of the academic integrity training modules available through Research & Learning Online.
+To avoid allegations of academic or research misconduct, we encourage you to complete all of the academic integrity training modules available, and to carefully read through resources available on Learn HQ.
 Many faculties also have their own Moodle modules and many units contain links to resources on academic integrity on their Moodle pages.
 Go through all of these resources before you begin researching or writing.

 If you make a mistake, contact an MGA advocate so we can support you.